hg-fine-codes/python-study-beginner/tutorial/7_functions/functions.md

 Hi, Corey!
 ```

-**Note** your require `positional arguments` have to come before your `keyword arguments`.
+**Note**, the required `positional arguments` have to come before your `keyword arguments`.
 If you try to create a function with those out of order, then it will give you an error.

 `*args` and `**kwargs` allow us to accept an arbitrary number of positional or keyword arguments.
 The name does not have to be `args` and `kwargs` but it's good to stay with convention so that it's more readable for others.